-The following are the preferred and intended uses within this Overlay District:
+The following are the preferred and intended uses within this Overlay District and shall be considered permitted uses:

-- Apartments and condominiums upper level use as part of a mixed-use building only. - Civic uses such as a community center, city hall, and park space. - Green houses, gardens, and orchards may be permitted within the eastern one-third (1/3) of the Overlay District and no closer than 30 ft from any street right-of-way line. - Grocery stores. - Small, boutique hotels defined as a small stylish, upscale hotel with 50 or fewer guest rooms. - Micro-breweries and micro-distilleries with on-site tasting and sales. - Professional offices cannot be located on the first floor of any building facing and fronting along Merle Hay Road. - Restaurants, coffee shops, and bars with outdoor patios and seating. - Specialty retail stores. - Wine and beer sales and tasting.
+- Apartments and condominiums upper level use as part of a mixed-use building only. - Civic uses such as a community center, city hall, and park space. - Green houses, gardens, and orchards may be permitted within the eastern one-third (1/3) of the Overlay District and no closer than 30 ft from any street right-of-way line. - Grocery stores. - Boutique hotels defined as a small stylish, upscale hotel with up to 80 guest rooms. - Micro-breweries and micro-distilleries with on-site tasting and sales - Professional offices including healthcare uses, are permitted, except for first-floor professional offices for buildings fronting Merle Hay Road.
+First floor professional offices may be permitted subject to certain limitations and approval of a special use permit. - Restaurants, coffee shops, and bars with outdoor patios and seating. - Specialty retail stores. - Wine and beer sales and tasting.